DETAILED ACTION

 a sparsely-filled optical aperture (Figure 2A ring aperture 125 extending around reflecting plate 130, Column 5 lines 34-54; reflection plate 130 with ring aperture 125 makes ring aperture 125 sparsely-filled), having a shape forming an outer portion of the optical aperture (Figure 2A ring aperture 125 forms the circular shape of the aperture), wherein light passes through the outer portion (Figure 2A ring aperture 125, Column 5 line 37 light enters through ring aperture 125) and is not allowed through at least a portion of an inner portion (Figure 2A light does not enter through reflection plate 130) formed by the outer portion of the optical aperture; and

-wherein the imaging device has a thickness of no more than 17% than a diameter of the optical aperture (Column 5 lines 40-41 the outer diameter of the ring aperture 125 is 30 mm and the thickness of the imaging device is 5 mm thus the thickness is 16.7% of the diameter of ring aperture 125).
+wherein the imaging device has a thickness of less than 10 millimeters in thickness (Column 5 lines 40-41 the thickness of the imaging device is 5 mm).

 at least one memory device (Column 1 line 35 wireless telephone with camera is an information handling device) and has a processing device (Column 5 lines 34-35 lens 120 is similar to lens 20, Column 4 line 27) that can perform signal processing and thus will have memory); and